mmssr/mmssr.github.io/_posts/2022-05-17-Reverse Engineering for Noobs.md

 - OF, "overflow flag," set if a result was larger than a register can hold.
 Let us say AL and DL are set to 0xFF.
 ADD AL, DL would return a 9 bit character and therefore overflow the 8 bit register.

-<h4>The call stack</h4>
+<h4>The Call Stack</h4>
-- purposes //todo
+purposes //todo
-- parameters //todo
+parameters //todo
-- local data //todo
+local data //todo
 Lets talk about pointers relative to the stack (ESP, EBP) //todo
 EBP always points to the base of the stack frame
 ESP always points to top of stack
 - Increases as values are popped off of the stack.
 This is so you will eventually be set to your base pointer.
 - Decreases as values are added to the stack.
 This is so you cannot go into the negatives where memory addresses no longer exit.
 How it works
-1. When a function is called, the current EBP is pushed onto the stack.
+- When a function is called, the current EBP is pushed onto the stack.
-2. EBP is then assigned the value of ESP; EBP is now the base pointer to access vars and params.
+- EBP is then assigned the value of ESP; EBP is now the base pointer to access vars and params.
-3. As function runs, ESP will change as needed, EBP remains static.
+- As function runs, ESP will change as needed, EBP remains static.
-4. As function terminates, ESP is set to EBP.
+- As function terminates, ESP is set to EBP.
 - Stack pointer is now set to top of stack to equal the base pointer.
 This frees memory allocated on the stack for local vars.
-5. EBP is now popped from the stack (remember, first in last out,) and EBP can be used again as base pointer.
-6. In simpler terms, stack frames contain the EBP value of the functions caller (step 1.)
-- Now we can use EBP register as this function's base pointer.
+- EBP is now popped from the stack (remember, first in last out,) and EBP can be used again as base pointer.
+In simpler terms, stack frames contain the EBP value of the functions caller (step 1.)
+Now we can use EBP register as this function's base pointer.

 <h4>Addressing modes</h4>
 We have a few ways to address things.